grafana/grafana/docs/sources/panels-visualizations/visualizations/time-series/index.md

 ### Stack series

-_Stacking_ allows Grafana to display series on top of each other.
+_Stacking_ allows Grafana to display measurements on top of each other within each period displayed.
+This feature helps to visually represent the cumulative total of the metrics of the data series at each plotted moment.
 Be cautious when using stacking in the visualization as it can easily create misleading graphs.
 To read more about why stacking might not be the best approach, refer to [The issue with stacking](https://www.data-to-viz.com/caveat/stacking.html).

 ![Stack option](/static/img/docs/time-series-panel/stack-option-v9.png)